Committees & Groups

 Participation in PAG: Pastoral Associates serve at the invitation of the minister.

-Roles: convener, pastoral associates, call-a-day coordinators, helpers
+Roles: convener, pastoral associates, assist with meals or transportation.

 Religious Exploration Committee